-Yesterday, fugitive Habib Chaudhry was arrested after running from the law for four years.
+Yesterday, a fugitive Habib Chaudhry was arrested after running from the law for four years.
 He was one of 18 criminals that were charged by the US Justice Department for running the most sophisticated Synthetic Identity crime rings in history.

 Their crimes were so complex and extraordinary; you can barely believe that they managed to pull it off.